RapidRiverSoftware/employee-handbook/README.md

 ## Security

 Rapid River is in the business of building and maintaining systems that typically contain sensitive data.
 That sensitive data often belongs either to our clients or to their customers.
-As such, all Rapid Riverers must understand and follow proper security procedures when performing their work or when in possession of devices that can be used to access sensitive software, data, networks, or systems.
+As such, it is absolutely critical that all Rapid Riverers understand and follow proper security procedures when performing their work or when in possession of devices that can be used to access sensitive software, data, networks, or systems.

 ### Physical space